-A premier music theater training and performance organization, YAA trains high school and middle school students to perform fully orchestrated works at state-of-the-art venues, including its home stage at the Music Center at Strathmore.
+A premier music theater training and performance organization, YAA trains students grades 5 through pre-professional to perform fully orchestrated works at state-of-the-art venues.
 But what makes the program truly unique is its mentorship component: students receive individualized instruction from major performing artists and teachers in leading university programs.
-Each year, more than 350 students from 80 regional schools receive 150 hours of training (plus another 100 hours at a summer performing arts intensive program) in vocal and orchestral performance, dance, and acting.
-Over $20,000 in scholarships is available for talented students in need of tuition assistance.
-Outstanding performances – including musical theater productions, community concerts, and master classes – are offered at low or no cost to more than 3,000 audience members each year.
+Each year, more than 500 students from 80 regional schools receive 150 hours of training (plus another 100 hours at a summer performing arts intensive program) in vocal and orchestral performance, dance, and acting.
+Over $75,000 in scholarships is available for talented students in need of tuition assistance.
+Outstanding performances – including musical theater productions, community concerts, and masterclasses – are offered at low or no cost to more than 5,000 audience members each year.
 Your support nurtures young artists, preparing them to take the stage today … and for years to come.

 Awards & Recognition

 - No stories found

 - $3 million or higher

 - $500k to $1 million

 - The current budget for Young Artists of America is: Less than $500k

 Catalogue charities range in size from $100,000 to

 Each year 120 expert reviewers evaluate applicants for distinction, merit, and impact.
 Each featured charity has been successfully site visited and its financials given the thumbs up.
 The Catalogue for Philanthropy charges no fees and raises funds separately to support its work.
 Since 2003, it has raised over $40 million for charities across the Greater Washington region.

 The Catalogue for Philanthropy looks to friends like you to keep our services independent and entirely free of charge.
 Consider a small contribution to the Catalogue to cap off your gift and help the causes you care about get the full support they deserve!